 Spring batch job repository configuration for WebSphere and Oracle

-This article describes a problem with using the default Spring Batch Job Repository configuration deployed on the WebSphere application server backed by the Oracle database.
-The following is the exception you may encounter:
+This article describes an issue with the default Spring Batch Job Repository configuration when deployed on a WebSphere application server backed by an Oracle database.

 org.springframework.dao.DataAccessResourceFailureException: Could not create Oracle LOB